chenxingqiang/secret-learn/doc/glossary.rst

         A categorical or nominal :term:`feature` is one that has a finite set of discrete values across the population of data.
         These are commonly represented as columns of integers or strings.
-Strings will be rejected by most jax-sklearn estimators, and integers will be treated as ordinal or count-valued.
+Strings will be rejected by most secret-learn estimators, and integers will be treated as ordinal or count-valued.
 For the use with most estimators, categorical variables should be one-hot encoded.
 Notable exceptions include